Grmeč factory explosion: Background

 On 13 May 1995, Radosav Lukić, deputy head of the State Security Directorate (SDB) met Rajko Umčanin, CEO of Grmeč and Radoslav Čobanin, a high-ranking official of the Yugoslav Left and a director of a small private company "JPL sistems", and several others from both companies.
 Grmeč was a company located in Zemun and producing building insulation and floor covering.
 Lukić explained to those present at the meeting that it was decided that the rocket fuel should be produced in "Grmeč", considering that "Grmeč" has the appropriate double-roller machine, while "JPL sistems" is the only company with the recipe for ammonium perchlorate.
 Umčanin immediately agreed to the deal, without asking for any profit for Grmeč.
 Lukić explained that the production of the rocket fuel was of vital interest to the Serbian army efforts in the Bosnian War, which was a lie.
-The fuel was intended to be exported to Libya, which was then under international sanctions like Yugoslavia.
+The fuel was intended to be exported to Libya, which was then under international sanctions, just like Yugoslavia.
 Lukić did not explain why this operation was to be done through a private company, and not through the Military, and why a company not registered for the production of rocket fuel (JPL sistems) would by in charge.
 Two days later, on 15 May, a new meeting was organized in "Grmeč", where detailed plans of the operation were made, again in the presence of Lukić, Umčanin and Čobanin.
 The fuel was to be produced in secrecy, after the end of the working hours.
 The operation was approved by then-president of Serbia Slobodan Milošević, and SDB head Jovica Stanišić.

 Friday 23 June 1995 was to be the first day of trial production.
 Grmeč was paid 6000 Yugoslav dinars.
 About 20 people were present in the floor covering plant during the trial, including the factory's technical director.
 The "JPL sistems" delivered around 100 kilograms of chemical components needed for production in large tin containers intended for food delivery.
 The whole operation was officially organized by "JPL sistems" with Grmeč as a subcontractor.